in28minutes/java-cheat-sheet/README.md

 start() method gives the starting index of the match. group() method returns the matching part of the string.
 #### Examples
-LetÕs run this method with a regular expression to search for Ò12Ó in the string Ò122345612Ó.
+Let's run this method with a regular expression to search for Ò12Ó in the string Ò122345612Ó.
 ```
 regex("12", "122345612");
 ```